Opinion | Why Tucker Carlson is boosting NFL reporter Michele Tafoya’s views on race

-Carlson devoted a segment to Tafoya on Wednesday night, now that Tafoya is retiring from sports reporting to join a Republican gubernatorial campaign.
+Carlson devoted a segment to Tafoya on Wednesday night, now that Tafoya has left sports reporting to join a Republican gubernatorial campaign.
 Tafoya plans to devote more time to criticizing critical race theory and airing other views about race, and Carlson is trying to turn her into a new right-wing hero.

 This episode provides an object lesson in how people such as Carlson claim the mantle of race neutrality as a powerful rhetorical device, a device that has served as the foundation for much of the rhetorical chicanery we’ve heard on race of late.